LoGan070raGnaR/CEHGuideBook/003 - Enumeration.md

 3. **Nmap DNS Enumeration:**
    - Leverages Nmap tool to perform DNS enumeration, providing a comprehensive overview of DNS records.

-## Conclusion

-The DNS Enumeration process provides valuable insights into the target domain's infrastructure.
+- The DNS Enumeration process provides valuable insights into the target domain's infrastructure.
 Document the acquired information for analysis and further penetration testing.

 ---

-### 5. DNS Enumeration

 #### DNS Enumeration using Zone Transfer